More in Mumsnet Jobs

 Who can take parental leave?

-- You must have worked for your employer for at least one year
+To be entitled to parental leave, you must be an employee and you must have worked for your employer for at least one year.

-How much leave can I take?
+How much parental leave can I take?

-This corresponds with your actual working pattern.
-So if you work a two-day week, you can take 18 lots of two days.
+Today, people’s working lives vary widely, so it’s important to note that the amount of parental leave you can take corresponds with your actual working pattern.
+This means that, if you work a two-day week, you can take 18 lots of two days.
 If you work a variable amount per week, then an average is taken over a year.

 You continue to accrue your right to be paid annual leave during your parental leave.
 You also have obligations to your employer and you are bound by any terms of your contract relating to confidentiality, participating in other businesses, accepting gifts and other benefits, and giving your employer notice if you wish to resign.

 The situation in relation to pensions is complicated and will depend on factors such as what kind of pension scheme you are in and whether your employer has made special provisions in relation to parental leave.